WHAT'S ON: Australia Day events around the Northern Rivers

 - Time: From 8am to close

-- Buffet Breakfast, arts & crafts, fishing competition, sausage sizzle, face painting, more buffet and live entertainment.
+- Buffet breakfast, arts and crafts for children, fishing competition for children, sausage sizzle, face painting and live entertainment

 Lennox Head